harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 Manually copy and paste all output written to screen to a log.txt file

+Iterative process, follow the ls -d with grep -v -w 'contig_id' to narrow selection

 ## Use complete to refine the lookup table

 Use the same 4Ner_max, no of points and theta as in pairwise, stored in log file